Previous dayMarch 16, 2026Next day

 111.2 km---✓ ReviewedUSGS →

-On March 16, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 56 km NNW of Petersville, Alaska at 22:04 UTC.
-This was a intermediate depth earthquake, focused at 111.2 km depth.
-Coordinates: 62.933°, -151.319°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+The USGS recorded this magnitude 2.2 earthquake 56 km NNW of Petersville, Alaska at 22:04 UTC on March 16, 2026.
+At a depth of 111.2 km, the event was intermediate depth.
+Geolocation places the event at 62.933°N, -151.319°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16